• Home

 Task 2 - Scale Comparison

-Use the blue tab below to access a mapping tool that will overlay the site of the Glastonbury Festival onto an area that you are familiar with to give you and idea of the scale.
+Use the orange tab below to access a mapping tool that will overlay the site of the Glastonbury Festival onto an area that you are familiar with to give you and idea of the scale.

 Take a screen shot of the site overlay onto your home area and enter it into the relevant section of your work booklet.
 Comment on the spatial coverage of this temporary place.